jfoucher/planck-6502/docs/Hardware/index.md

 The two buttons are a reset button and an NMI (non maskable interrupt) buttons.
 The reset button triggers a hard reset of the processor, whereas the NMI button provides a non maskable interrupt to the code that can be handled (for example) as a soft reset.

 The 4 LEDs are connected to pins on the expansion bus, and can thus be driven by any card that wants to signal something to the user.
-You have to be mindful in your code not to drive a led low while another card is trying to drive it high, as that would cause very high current to flow into / from your peripherals.
+You have to be mindful in your code not to drive a led low while another card is trying to drive it high, as that would cause high current to flow into / from your peripherals.

-Finally, there is a power plug (micro USB), a power switch and a power LED.
+Finally, there is a power plug (Barrel jack), a power switch and a power LED.

 If you want to build this computer, please see the [building the computer](build) page to get more details about what to expect.